Heritage - 28: "Dirty War" Massacre Prompts a Search for Nazi War Criminals (1945-1948)

-Even from the start, from the parachute drop in the Vosges Mountains in north eastern France...
+Even at the start of the operation, from the parachute drop in the Vosges Mountains in north eastern France...

 ...Things began to go wrong